YanB25/Waterfall-frontend/README.md

 ```
 It generates bundled files(e.g. `index.html` and `index.js`) to `dict/`.
 A http server(like `nginx`) is needed to serve them.

+Also the server need to serve the static files in `static/` with a url like `/startic/*`.
 ## docker
 To build the project into docker image, it's as simple as